madhur3u/JavaScript/Web Scraping/Stats Extractor/README.md

 <img src="https://user-images.githubusercontent.com/89251393/138821269-ef65962e-cfbf-4525-b026-d4ed9d651674.png" width="500"/>

 ## Conclusion
-After the successful run of the script you will have a excel file which will look the this.
-With players of both teams in seprate tabs, you can easily choose the best players from this with the stats provided.
+After the successful run of the script you will have an excel file which will look the this.
+With players of both teams in separate sheets, you can easily choose the best players from this with the stats provided.
 ![Screenshot from 2021-10-26 11-59-52](https://user-images.githubusercontent.com/89251393/138821433-ebf26d95-cad3-4fdf-8f11-525a2f4a4458.png)
 ![Screenshot from 2021-10-26 12-00-06](https://user-images.githubusercontent.com/89251393/138821441-2c4ed964-a412-4636-ae08-a604869949b1.png)

 I hope you like this activity or might have learnt something.
-If you want you can modify or add features in the script according to your prefrences.
+If you want you can modify or add features in the script according to your preferences.
-If you hve any query, suggestion, doubts etc., you can contact me on the given links below.
+If you have any query, suggestion, doubts etc., you can contact me on the given links below.

 <img src="https://user-images.githubusercontent.com/89251393/138821704-5538f667-ca94-4d9f-ad49-b3c48e1cdb0c.png" width="15"/> [LinkedIn](https://www.linkedin.com/in/madhur3u/)